The Anderson Tapes

-The Anderson Tapes is a 1971 American crime film directed by Sidney Lumet and starring Sean Connery and featuring Dyan Cannon, Martin Balsam and Alan King.
-The screenplay was written by Frank Pierson, based upon a best-selling 1970 novel of the same name by Lawrence Sanders.
+The Anderson Tapes is a 1971 American crime film directed by Sidney Lumet and starring Sean Connery and featuring Dyan Cannon, Martin Balsam, Ralph Meeker, Garrett Morris, Margaret Hamilton, and Alan King.
+The screenplay by Frank Pierson was based on the 1970 epistolary novel of the same name by Lawrence Sanders, which consists primarily of transcripts of tape recordings.
 The film is scored by Quincy Jones and marks the feature film debut of Christopher Walken.

 It was the first major film to focus on the pervasiveness of electronic surveillance, from security cameras in public places to hidden recording devices.

 Plot

 Safe-cracker John "Duke" Anderson is released after ten years in prison.
-He renews his relationship with his old girlfriend, Ingrid.
-She lives in an upper-class apartment block in Manhattan.
-Anderson almost instantly decides to burgle the entire building in a single sweep – filling a furniture van with the proceeds.
-He gains financing from a nostalgic Mafia boss and gathers his four-man crew.
-Also included is an old ex-con drunk, "Pop", whom Anderson met in jail, and who is to play concierge while the real one is bound and gagged in the cellar.
+He immediately renews his relationship with his old girlfriend, Ingrid Everleigh.
+While Anderson was away in prison, Ingrid has been "kept" by a wealthy man named Werner, who put her up in an Upper East Side apartment block in Manhattan.
+Anderson determines rapidly to burgle the entire building in a single sweep – filling a furniture van with the proceeds.
+He gains financing from a Mafia boss, Pat Angelo, by redeeming a favor owed him, and gathers his four-man crew.
+Included in this crime team is an ancient ex-con drunk, "Pop", who was released from prison the same day as Anderson, and "The Kid".

-Less welcome is a man the Mafia foists onto Anderson – the thuggish "Socks".
-Socks is a psychopath who has become a liability to the mob and, as part of the deal, Anderson must kill him in the course of the robbery.
-Anderson is not keen on this, since the operation is complicated enough, but is forced to go along.

-Anderson has unwittingly entered a world of pervasive surveillance – the agents, cameras, bugs, and tracking devices of numerous public and private agencies see almost the entire operation from the earliest planning to the execution.
-As Anderson advances the scheme, he moves from the surveillance of one group to another as locations or individuals change.
-These include a private detective hired by the wealthy Werner to eavesdrop on his mistress Ingrid, who happens to be Anderson's girlfriend; the BNDD, who are checking over a released drug dealer; the FBI, investigating Black activists and the interstate smuggling of antiques; and the IRS, which is after the mob boss who is financing the operation.
-Yet, because the various federal, state and city agencies performing the surveillance are all after different goals, none of them is able to "connect the dots" and anticipate the robbery.
+Unbeknownst to Anderson, he is under pervasive surveillance for almost the entire operation, from the earliest planning to the execution.
+This includes the Bureau of Narcotics and Dangerous Drugs, checking on a released drug dealer; the FBI, investigating Black activists and the interstate smuggling of antiques; the IRS, which is after the mob boss who is financing the operation; and a private detective hired by Werner to eavesdrop on his mistress Ingrid.
+The various surveilling federal, state, and municipal agencies all have different missions (and targets), so none is able to "connect the dots" and anticipate the robbery.